xuri/excelize-doc/en/sheet.md

 func (f *File) GetSheetIndex(name string) int
 ```

 GetSheetIndex provides a function to get a sheet index of the workbook by the given sheet name.
-If the given sheet name is invalid or sheet doesn't exist, it will return an integer type value `-1`.
+If the given sheet name is invalid or the worksheet doesn't exist, it will return an integer type value `-1`.

 The obtained index can be used as a parameter to call the [`SetActiveSheet()`](workbook.md#SetActiveSheet) function when setting the workbook default worksheet.